 Effective Privacy Protections

-Russian VPN users will all want to keep their online activity private, so we looked for VPNs with a trustworthy no user logs guarantee, ideally which had been independently audited and approved.
+Russian VPN users will all want to keep their online activity private and hide their real IP Address, so we looked for VPNs with a trustworthy no user logs guarantee, ideally which had been independently audited and approved.

-This will guarantee your VPN traffic is not logged and will stay private.
+This will guarantee your VPN traffic and any IP Addresses you use are not logged and will stay private.